-The Honorable Mike Schulz President Pro Tempore Oklahoma State Senate
+The Honorable Greg Treat President Pro Tempore Oklahoma State Senate

-We have audited, in accordance with the auditing standards generally accepted in the United States and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and the General Fund of the Oklahoma State Senate (the "Senate"), a component of the General Fund of the State of Oklahoma, as of and for the year ended June 30, 2018, and the related notes to the financial statements, which collectively comprise the Senate's basic financial statements, and have issued our report thereon dated January 31, 2019.
-We issued a modified report qualifying our opinion on the donated artwork, as the fair value could not be determined.
-Our report includes an explanatory paragraph disclaiming an opinion on required supplementary information, an explanatory paragraph stating that the financial statements of the Senate are intended to present the financial position and changes in financial position of only that portion of the governmental activities and the General Fund of the State of Oklahoma attributable to the transactions of the Senate, an explanatory paragraph to emphasize the adoption of Governmental Accounting Standards Board Statement No. 75 by the Senate, requiring restatement of the 2017 financial statements, and an explanatory paragraph stating that the Senate is not required by statute to prepare a line-item budget.
+We have audited, in accordance with the auditing standards generally accepted in the United States and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and the General Fund of the Oklahoma State Senate (the "Senate"), a component of the General Fund of the State of Oklahoma, as of and for the year ended June 30, 2019, and the related notes to the financial statements, which collectively comprise the Senate's basic financial statements, and have issued our report thereon dated June 2, 2020.
+We issued a modified report qualifying our opinion on the donated artwork, as the fair value of the donated artwork could not be determined.
+Our report includes an explanatory paragraph disclaiming an opinion on required supplementary information, an explanatory paragraph stating that the financial statements of the Senate are intended to present the financial position and changes in financial position of only that portion of the governmental activities and the General Fund of the State of Oklahoma attributable to the transactions of the Senate, and an explanatory paragraph stating that the Senate is not required by statute to prepare a line-item budget.